polcats/InteractiveMap/README.md

 # InteractiveSvgMap
-Offline Mobile Web App - An interactive SVG map

-<a href="https://slu-map.000webhostapp.com/">Live Sample</a>
+An <a href="https://slu-map.000webhostapp.com/">Interactive SVG Map</a> parsed from JSON files

 This is a framework that can generate an interactive SVG map by loading data points from external files.